Foods That Last a Long Time, 25 Years or More

 While the Native Americans made pemmican with meat, fat, and vegetables, the contemporary pemmican you can buy in supermarkets is primarily made of meat and is laced with preservatives.

-Making your pemmican is an option I recommend; all you need is some meat, animal fat, and vegetables.
-It is best to combine all the components, adds a lot of salt, and smoke the mixture before putting it in a vacuum-sealed bag because it is sensitive to humidity and temperature changes.
+I recommend making your pemmican.
+All you need is some meat, animal fat, and vegetables.
+It is best to combine all the components, add a lot of salt, and smoke the mixture before putting it in a vacuum-sealed bag because it is sensitive to humidity and temperature changes.

 22. MREs Last For 5-30 Years